 Who We Are

-Fair World Project exists because we believe that a fair world is possible.
+Fair World Project is a 501(c)(3) non-profit that exists because we believe that a fair world is possible.
 A world in which the food we eat, the clothes we wear, and the jobs we work can benefit both people and the planet.

 Founded in 2010 to promote and protect fair trade principles and accuracy in labeling, our vision has continued to grow.
 Small-scale farmers and artisans the world over benefit from fair trade, yet the challenges they face are more complex than can be tackled in a single transaction or the story of a single product.